New and Returning Organization Treasurers:

 - The check should be made out to your organization’s name and sent to our office, c/o ASA, 240 HUB-Robeson Center, University Park, PA 16802.

-- A hard copy letter should be included stating what the money is for and identifying the department sending the funds.
+- A hard copy letter should be included, stating what the money is for and should also identify the department which sent the funds.

 Special Revenue and Revenue from Admission-Charged Events

 There are specific guidelines and a review process for admission-charged events.
 Please see page 25 for details.
 If needed, ASA can assist student organizations on a case-by-case basis with record-keeping for special purpose revenue collections.

 A separate ASA account must be opened for all Small Games of Chance revenue.
 The treasurer must bring a copy of the Small Games of Chance License to ASA when setting up the account.
 See pages 26-28 for more details on Small Games of Chance.